dead-claudia/thallium/docs/cli.md

 ## Configuration

-You may also include a config file, named `.tl.js`.
+You may also include a config file, named `.tl.js` in either your test directory (if it's not in `test`, you'll need to specify a glob at the CLI) or the project root.

 This file is loaded via `require` automatically, no extra flags or anything, and it is all executed code.
 This module may optionally default-export an object of the following items, or a thenable to it.
 Note that if you're using ES6 modules that transpile `export default {}` to `exports.default = {}`, that is also honored as a default export, and handled accordingly.

 ```js
 // Your .tl.js, with default values